plateofplants/plateofplants.github.io/_posts/2016-06-14-west-african-peanut-soup.md

 thumbnail: west-african-peanut-soup.jpg
 ---

+{% img 'served-soup.jpg' alt:'two bowls and a pot full of west african soup' %}

+West African peanut soup is a simple soup with big flavor.
+This is the first vegan recipe I tried, and fell in love with.

+{% img 'ingredients.jpg' alt:'ingredients on a table' %}

+This soup comes together easily with basic pantry items.

+{% img 'pouring-stock.jpg' alt:'pouring stock into peanut butter and tomato paste' %}

+It's perfect to leave simmering, with little supervision needed.

+{% img 'pot-of-soup.jpg' alt:'pot of soup' %}

+The peanut butter gives this soup a rich, creamy texture.
+The combination of the peanut butter and rice is a complete protein.
+And the collard greens provide you with plenty of vitamin K, A, and C.

+{% img 'rice.jpg' alt:'pot of rice' %}

+{% img 'served-soup2.jpg' alt:'two bowls of soup' %}

-{% img 'west-african-peanut-soup.jpg' alt:'Bowl of West African Peanut Soup' %}
+{% img 'served-soup3.jpg' alt:'two bowls of soup' %}

-It’s easy to feel overwhelmed when considering taking up a plant based diet.
-Your mind seem to be filled with “I can’t eat…”, that you forget all the delicious plant based food you’ve been neglecting for years.
-This recipe is a perfect example of a combination that I had been missing my entire life.
-The first vegan recipe I tried taught me a lot about what I had been missing before I put much thought into what entered my body.
-I find it fitting that this is the first recipe posted on Plate of Plants.
-If you think this seems like an odd combination, you’d be right.
-Tomatoes and peanut butter, yes indeed!
-Don’t bash it until you try it.
-When served with rice this meal provides you with a complete protein.

-Recipe adapted from: <a href="http://cookieandkate.com/2013/west-african-peanut-soup/" target="_blank">Cookie and Kate</a>
+Recipe by: <a href="http://cookieandkate.com/2013/west-african-peanut-soup/" target="_blank">Cookie and Kate</a>

 ### Ingredients